 * LACK OF SETBACKS:

 This building is boxy with insignificant setbacks.
 At the street level it lines up with its neighbor to the north (Rincon Center) and it neighbors to the south (the Gap headquarters, and Hills Plaza).
 All three of the neighboring buildings have considerable east facade setbacks at the 7th floor level.
-We estimate the Gap tower sets back about 75-feet and the Hills tower sets back about 160-feet (click on image to bring up larger version).
+We estimate the Gap tower sets back about 75-feet and the Hills tower sets back about 160-feet (click on the image to see the setbacks).
 Rincon Center is curved so its setbacks vary and, anyway, there is a row of buildings between it and the Embarcadero.
 These three neighboring buildings also have numerous setbacks higher up.
 They taper as they get higher.
 75 Howard does not.

 It seems nonsensical to have a setback on the south side facing open space, yet no setback on the north side which is directly across from another residential building (Rincon Center).
 75H should also have a greater setback on the west side where it is extremely close to the 18-story office building at 201 Spear.
 This lack of setbacks not only blocks existing views but also creates an awkward and undesirable lack of privacy at all the buildings.
 In sum, 75H needed greater setbacks on its north, west and east sides.